ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 This compensation factor is closely related to what happens to radiance when it gets refracted through a smooth interface between two media with different refractive indices.
 Its application will finally yield the correct PDF values resulting in an unbiased Monte Carlo estimator leading to the correct rendering output:

-*[images: "Too dark inner layer problem fixed."
-Just the inner layer.
-Lambert.
-Reference vs. model.
-3 lights]*

 <p style="text-align: center">
 <img src="../images/SRAL/Blog_InnerGlossy_PdfDarkeningFixed_512s.jpg" alt="" width="500" /><br/>
-*TODO: ...*
+Too dark inner layer problem fixed: Glossy conductor inner layer with refracted direction and Fresnel attenuation under various light settings.

 </p>

 ### Sampling both layers